-It is important that you have gathered some work experience during your study period, regardless if the job has been an internship position, a summer job, a part-time job or some other type of work project course.
+It is important to start planning your future career already during your studies.
+It's also important that you have gathered some work experience during your studying period, regardless if the job has been an internship position, a summer job or some other type of work project course.
 Practical experience gives you a lot for the future.

 Public Transport in Turku = Föli